natematias/SOC412/2-cornhole-challenge/README.md

 * Collect data that we will be able to use to analyze multiple field experiments

 ## Eligible Games
+This study has been optimized for the game of [cornhole](https://en.wikipedia.org/wiki/Cornhole).
+A portable cornhole board may be available for this assignment upon request.

 While the easiest games to set up for this assignment will involve some kind of throwing at a goal, the research ethics protocol includes the following games:

 > physical games of skill and chance such as cornhole, shuffleboard, bocce/bowls, croquet, (non-alcoholic) beer pong, (velcro) darts, velcro soccerball darts, paper football, ladder toss (involving ping pong balls), horseshoes, [rutabaga curling](http://www.rutabagacurl.com/), washer toss, [pancake races](https://www.youtube.com/watch?v=jxAICVug-54), the Egg Drop Challenge, pick-up sticks, and giant Jenga